 A woman in a lapis blue sweatshirt tries to control a large greyhound, then invites me to her backyard for juice and a biscuit.
 OK, make that six biscuits.
 Jean won’t let me take her picture mainly because she won’t bother to put in her false teeth, but I do snap her funky boots as we sit on the edge of the dog kennel in the shade.
 She comments this is a strange way to spend a holiday and refills my drink in a bigger cup.
 What a delight she is, 82 and marching around her property, hugging me hard and telling me to be safe.

 The land gets flatter and the wind picks up as I get closer to the sea, though no sign as the road twists and curves and finally comes to Koitiata with a wild assortment of ‘baches’ or beach homes cozying up to the dunes.
 I set the alicoop in shade by a picnic table and crawl in for a few moments of quiet.

 Later, I walk on black sand past flax and a graveyard of driftwood.
 People leave painted rocks along the path.
 Like snow, the surface of the beach is crusty and my feet sink in, soft, warm.
 I haven’t been to the west coast since day four and it feels like coming home, a full circle.

-There are other campers but no walkers here.
-I’m in between everyone right now and love it, savoring this place to myself.
+There are other campers but no thru-hikers here.
+I’m in between everyone right now and loving it, savoring this place to myself.